dbckr/gigachat/Readme.md

 - Used emote stats for ordering selector
 - Allow message headers (stuff up to and including username) to split between rows properly
 - Ability to open/navigate browser to a stream
+- ~Detect ASCII art and new line appropiately regardless of width~